phalcon-orphanage/docs/en/reference/validation.rst

         }
     }

-The loose-coupled design of this component allows you to create your own validators together with the ones provided by the framework.
+The loosely-coupled design of this component allows you to create your own validators along with the ones provided by the framework.

-Initializing validation
+Initializing Validation
 -----------------------
-As seen before, Validation chains can be initialized in a direct manner by just adding validators to the Phalcon\\Validation object.
+Validation chains can be initialized in a direct manner by just adding validators to the Phalcon\\Validation object.
-You can re-use code or organize better your validations implementing them in a separated file:
+You can put your validations in a seperate file for better re-use code and organization:

 .. code-block:: php